 We assume the transitions are atomic.
 Transitions from different processes can be interleaved (a scheduler schedules one process at a time to execute a number of transitions).
-Transitions corresponding to lock acquisition are enabled if the corresponding process is at the start of the transition (e.g., @q1 holds for s2) and the lock is free (i.e., lock=free).
-Transitions corresponding to lock release are enabled if the corresponding process is at the start of the transition (e.g., @p2 holds for t2) and the lock is busy (i.e., lock=busy).
-Transitions that are not enabled cannot be fired.
+Transitions corresponding to assignments (e.g., t1 or s3) are enabled if the corresponding process is at the start of the transition (e.g., @q2 holds for s3).
+Transitions corresponding to tests (e.g., t2 or s2) are enabled if the corresponding process is at the start of the transition and the test is true (e.g., @q1 and w0=0 for s2).
 We write En(t) to mean transition t is enabled.
 We write Ex(t) to mean transition t is indeed executed.
-For instance Ex(s2) is true if En(s2) and process q moves from q1 to q2.
-It is common to assume schedulers behave "reasonably".
+For instance Ex(s2)is true if En(s2) and process q moves from q1 to q2.
+To simplify the discussion, we will hereafter discuss LTL formulas over $\{En(t) \mid t \text{ is a transition}\}$ and $\{Ex(t) \mid t \text{ is a transition}\}$.
+You should not use the atomic propositions from part A. It is common to assume schedulers behave "reasonably".
 A way to account for this assumption is to restrict runs to those satisfying "reasonable" constraints.
 Consider the following constraint:

-- Φ : for all transition u different from p1 of process p and different from q1 of process q: GF(!En(u) or Ex(u)) - Is restricting scheduler's behavior to Φ enough to ensure starvation freedom of process p? argue or give a counter-example.
-(3p) - Is restricting scheduler's behavior to Φ enough to ensure $\varphi{p:alone}$? argue or give a counter-example.
+- Φ : for all transition u of processes p and q.
+GF(!En(u) or Ex(u)) - Is restricting scheduler's behavior to Φ enough to ensure starvation freedom of process p? argue or give a counter-example.
+(3p) - Is restricting scheduler's behavior to Φ enough to ensure $\varphi{eat-alone}$? argue or give a counter-example.
 (3p)